Updated on October 4, 2022 by Sarina Tariq

 Quilted cotton fabric

 When you quilt thin cotton, they take on the stiffness you need for making bags.
-Quilted cotton fabric can make beautiful bag making fabric.
+Quilted cotton fabric is a beautiful bag making fabric.
 You can use pre-quilted fabric or make quilted fabric with cotton fabric.

 The process to make quilted fabric is quite simple – Use simple quilting/dressmaking cotton fabric for this.
 You also need a batting and a backing fabric.
 You can also skip the backing fabric and use the lining fabric to cover the back.